 Advice for parents to give their children on cyberbullying

-The types of communications that constitute cyberbullying may include emailing persistently without one's consent, texting threatening or intimidating remarks posted on social media, spreading malicious and abusive rumours via social media apps or through a website, trolling online, mobbing an individual (a group of cyberbullies who target one person),posting humiliating pictures, posting or sharing false information online,identity fraud, posting someone's private details online, online blackmail.
+The types of communications that constitute cyberbullying may include emailing persistently without one's consent, texting threatening or intimidating remarks posted on social media, spreading malicious and abusive rumours via social media apps or through a website, trolling online, mobbing an individual (a group of cyberbullies who target one person), posting humiliating pictures, posting or sharing false information online, identity fraud, posting someone's private details online and online blackmail.

 Take positive steps to protect your child against cyberbullying when they use mobile phones or tablets, ipads and computers.
 Cyberbullies can enter your child’s life while they are playing games.
-The child's mind might be focused on the game, leaving him unguarded.
-The cyberbully may promise extra credits if your child they send them naked pictures of themselves or your child may be receiving all sorts of threats through any online accounts that they may have.
+The child's mind might be focused on the game, leaving him/her unguarded.
+The cyberbully may promise extra credits or tokens to your child if they send them naked pictures of themselves or your child may be receiving all sorts of threats through any online accounts that they may have.

-Do not ever give your name, age, address or contact details to strangers over the internet even if they sound really friendly and you have spoken to them lots of times.
+Tell them: Do not ever give your name, age, address or contact details to strangers over the internet even if they sound really friendly and you have spoken to them lots of times.
+If they are pretending to be your friend that you know well, asking you questions, tell them to ask their parents or carer to get in touch with yours for answers (but don't give them any information, since their parents / carers will most likely know yours and have their contact details already).
 If you have never met them, don't fall for their charm.
 They are not your friends, no matter what they say or promise you.

 Avoid telling people where you live or which school you go to.
 NEVER, EVER arrange to meet them.
 If a stranger asks you to meet them, this is wrong, so tell me or tell another grown up that you know and trust, that you have seen with me, Dad or another carer.